alex-petrenko/megaverse/README.md

 ### Notable build targets

+CMakeLists.txt defines many targets.
+The following targets are the most useful:

-* target `megaverse` builds the overall project and the Python bindings (see setup.py)
+* `megaverse` builds the overall project and the Python bindings (see setup.py)
 * `run_unit_tests` runs Google Tests (see `megaverse/src/test`)
 * `viewer_app` builds an interactive application that allows you to control agents with keyboard and explore environments with an overview camera.
 This one is really designed to interact with a single environment at a time, and is very useful during development and debugging phase.
 See details below.